Taliesin (studio)

+Site

 Jones Valley, the Wisconsin River valley in which Taliesin sits, was formed during Pre-Illinoian glaciation.
 This region of North America, known as the Driftless Area, was totally surrounded by ice during Wisconsin glaciation, but the area itself was not glaciated.
 The result is an unusually hilly landscape with deeply carved river valleys.

 The valley, approximately 2.5 mi south of the village of Spring Green, Wisconsin, was originally settled by Frank Lloyd Wright's maternal grandfather, Richard Lloyd Jones.
-Jones had emigrated with his family from Wales, moving to the Town of Ixonia in Jefferson County, Wisconsin.
+Jones had emigrated with his family from Wales, moving to the town of Ixonia in Jefferson County, Wisconsin.
 In 1858, Jones and the family moved from Ixonia to this part of Wisconsin to start a farm.
-By the 1870s, Richard's sons had taken over operation of the farm, and they invited Wright to work during summers as a farmhand.
+By the 1870s, Jones' sons had taken over operation of the farm, and they invited Wright to work during summers as a farmhand.

-Wright's aunts Jane and Ellen C. Lloyd Jones (known as Jennie and Nell) began a co-educational school, the Hillside Home School, in the family valley in 1887 and let Wright design the building; this was Wright's first independent commission.
+Wright's aunts Jane and Ellen C. Lloyd Jones (known as Jennie and Nell) began a co-educational school, the Hillside Home School, on the farm in 1887 and let Wright design the building; this was Wright's first independent commission.
 In 1896, Wright's aunts again commissioned Wright, this time to build a windmill.
 The resulting Romeo and Juliet Windmill was unorthodox but stable.
-In the winter of 1900, Wright compiled a portfolio of photographs he took of the surrounding area for a promotional brochure for the Hillside School.

-In 1901, Wright was again commissioned by Jennie and Nell to design another structure.
-Unsatisfied with his original design for the Hillside School, Wright designed the Hillside Home School in 1901 in the Prairie Style.
-Wright later sent several of his children to receive an education at the school.
-Wright's final commission on the farm was a house for his sister Jane Porter in 1907.
-Tan-Y-Deri, Welsh for "Under the Oaks", was a design based on his recent Ladies Home Journal article "A Fireproof House for $5000."
+By 1901 the school role was such that the original building was inadequate, and Wright was commissioned to design a replacement.
+This became Hillside Home School II, and Wright later sent several of his children to the school.
+Wright's final commission on the farm was Tan-y-Deri, a house for his sister Jane Porter, completed in 1907.
+Tan-y-Deri, Welsh for "under the oaks", was a design based on his recent Ladies Home Journal article "A Fireproof House for $5000."
 The family, their ideas, religion, and ideals, greatly influenced the young Wright, who later changed his middle name from Lincoln (in honor of Abraham Lincoln) to Lloyd in deference to his mother's family.